geaniFleancu/wsLearning/README.md

     </build>

 Create the database
-Go to the terminal (command Prompt cmd in Microsoft Windows).
-Open MySQL client with a user that can create new users.

-For example: On a Linux, use the command

-$ sudo mysql --password
-This connects to MySQL as a root, this is not the recommended way for a production server.
-Create a new database
+create database EmployeePortal;

+use EmployeePortal;
+CREATE TABLE IF NOT EXISTS EmployeeInfo( id VARCHAR(200), dept varchar(20), name VARCHAR(100) NOT NULL, age INT NOT NULL,
+ PRIMARY KEY(id));

+use EmployeePortal;
+CREATE TABLE IF NOT EXISTS EmployeeWorkInfo( id VARCHAR(200), dept varchar(20), departName VARCHAR(100) NOT NULL, departFunction VARCHAR(100) NOT NULL,
+ PRIMARY KEY(id));

+use EmployeePortal;
+CREATE TABLE IF NOT EXISTS EmployeeWorkProjects( id VARCHAR(200), dept varchar(20), employeeName VARCHAR(100) NOT NULL projectName VARCHAR(100) NOT NULL
+ PRIMARY KEY(id));

+ -- Creates the user
-mysql> create database db_example; -- Create the new database mysql> create user 'springuser'@'localhost' identified by 'ThePassword'; -- Creates the user mysql> grant all on db_example.* to 'springuser'@'localhost'; -- Gives all the privileges to the new user on the newly created database
+create user 'springuser'@'localhost' identified by 'ThePassword';

+-- Gives all the privileges to the new user on the newly created database

+mysql> grant all on EmployeePortal.* to 'springuser'@'localhost';